Don't Tow. Don't Panic. Here's the Smart Play.

 Step 2 — Gather Ownership Documents

 A reputable locksmith will require ownership verification before cutting a key to prevent theft.
 You'll need: government-issued photo ID (driver's license), plus one of: vehicle title, current vehicle registration, or insurance card in your name.
 If the vehicle is in a spouse's or company's name, additional documentation may be needed.
 Have these ready when you call — it saves time.
+This protocol mirrors the NHTSA's anti-theft system guidance and FMVSS 114, which exist specifically to make unauthorized key generation hard.

 Step 3 — Call a Mobile Automotive Locksmith

 Share: your year, make, model, location, and that you have NO working key (all-keys-lost).
 They'll quote a price on the phone.
 A legitimate quote for AKL in Fort Worth typically runs $275–$475 for mass-market, $375–$650 for luxury Japanese, $450–$900 for BMW/Mercedes/Audi/VW, and $550–$1,100 for Jaguar/Land Rover/Porsche.
 Reject any quote that seems too good to be true ($49, $99 quotes almost always balloon to $600+).
+Per the Federal Trade Commission's consumer guidance on hiring a locksmith and the Better Business Bureau locksmith scam advisory, this bait-and-switch pattern is the highest-frequency consumer complaint in the trade — a flat-rate-before-dispatch quote is the most reliable filter.

 Step 4 — Request Two Keys